Skip to main content

 What is Middle Housing?

-Under state law and new County Community Development Code (CDC) standards, middle housing includes duplexes, triplexes, quadplexes, townhouses and cottage clusters that meet certain criteria.
+Under state law and County Community Development Code (CDC) standards, middle housing includes duplexes, triplexes, quadplexes, townhouses and cottage clusters that meet certain criteria.
 The law allows construction of middle housing in neighborhoods and continues to allow construction of conventional single detached homes.

 Middle Housing Allows Opportunities For: